BAS | Process 07 - Final Coats & Hand Polish

 The Burmade Touch

-We do not believe in a single, universal standard.
-We deliberately tune the final sheen of every object.
-Whether it requires a brilliant high-gloss, a soft, diffused satin, or a completely understated museum-matte finish, we tailor the polish to perfectly suit the artifact's ultimate purpose and modern environment.
+Rather than applying a universal finish, we deliberately tune the final sheen of every object.
+Whether it requires a brilliant high-gloss, a soft, diffused satin, or an understated museum-matte finish, we tailor the polish to complement the artifact's purpose and its modern environment.